-- To lead the Pastoral Care Team. - To support the work of the Assistant VP who is responsible for leading Pastoral Care - To lead and support the work of the Pastoral Care Team. - To ensure that there is effective monitoring of SIMS behaviour and achievement credits, attendance and lateness and that appropriate protocols are followed in relation to this. - To ensure the consistent application of the school's Promoting Positive Behaviour Policy. - To regularly liaise with the school's Family Works counsellor. - Identify pupils that are displaying negative behaviours and liaise with the Assistant VP to look at strategies to best support those pupils
+- To lead the Pastoral Care Team with the school's Assistant Pastoral Coordinator. - To lead and support the work of the Pastoral Care Team. - To ensure that there is effective monitoring of SIMS behaviour and achievement credits, attendance and lateness and that appropriate protocols are followed in relation to this. - To ensure the consistent application of the school's Promoting Positive Behaviour Policy. - To regularly liaise with the school's Family Works counsellor.